 The method you remove your press-on nails depends on how you attached them.

-How To Attach And Remove Press On Nails
+How To Attach Press On Nails Without Damaging Them

-There are two ways on how you can attach the press on nail.
+There are two primary ways you can attach the press on nail.
 You can use sticky tabs or nail glue.
 Let’s look at both here.

-These may not be as sticky as the nail glue, but they can still last.
+These may not be as sticky as the nail glue, but they can still last for a few days.

-To remove either sticky tabs or nail glue, you just need to soak your hands in warm soapy water.
-Others also choose to add a bit of oil to the soak.
+To remove either adhesive tabs or nail glue, you just need to soak your hands in warm, soapy water.
+Some may choose to add a bit of cuticle oil to the soak.

-The sticky tabs are easier to remove and you just might need a 5-minute soak to remove them.
+The sticky tabs are easier to remove and you just might need to soak for five to ten minutes to remove them.

-For nail glue, you may have to soak it for abt 10-15 minutes.
+For nail glue, you may have to soak it for about 10-15 minutes.
 After soaking, you can feel the adhesive loosening.

 If it feels difficult to remove, soak your nails for a few more minutes in warm water.